Projectdotpy/SOR/README.md

     ./complex_data_transformation.sh
     ```

-* Train the Network with the notebook present at [TODO: add link].
+* Train the Network with the notebook present at this [link](https://colab.research.google.com/drive/1SKBuZs9TQkncj1lEZFhS0gnQUvXL8QYa).
   This step will create some files in drive namely `model_frcnn_vgg.hdf5`,
   `record.csv` and `model_vgg_config.pickle`